Private members-only forum

 This happened to me too.
 Have you tried filing a complaint with the relevant agency?
 In my case they investigated and it got resolved without needing a lawyer.

-Been there.
+I mean been there.
 Here's what I learned.

-The biggest mistake people make in this situation is having everything documented.
+A lot of people mess up by is having everything documented.
 I'd recommend keeping a detailed timeline instead.